 Obtaining a postsecondary education gives our graduates a competitive edge in their career field and will make the difference when they are considered for professional advancement.
-Our programs are designed for employment in the states of Missouri and Kansas as well as other progressive areas throughout the country.
+Our programs are designed for employment in the state of Texas as well as other progressive areas throughout the country.

-Our goal is to provide our students with quality instruction, a sense of professional responsibility, a desire for life-long learning, and the essential skills and abilities to qualify them for their chosen career.
+Our goal is to provide our students with quality instruction, a sense of professional responsibility, a desire for lifelong learning, and the essential skills and abilities to qualify them for their chosen career.